 Mobile devices require simple navigation with the most critical information at the top of the page.
 It is advisable to keep levels of navigation to a minimum and ensure labeling is clear and concise.
 Consider providing short-key access to the most popular features.
 Touch screen tap points must be suitably large and prominent for users to notice and tap on them easily.
 Apple’s iPhone Human Interface Guidelines suggest a size of no smaller than 44 pixels wide and 44 pixels tall.
 Designers should also ensure good visibility of links, so there is no confusion or repetitive action.
 Users should also be permitted to swap from the mobile to the desktop version of a site with ease.

-As a rule, it is better to keep content to a minimum when designing for mobile devices.
+A rule of thumb for mobile marketing: it is better to keep content to a minimum when designing for mobile devices.
 The limited space means large chunks of text could overwhelm users.
 On the other hand, simple, clear, and relevant content tailored for mobile devices will be well received.
 Content should also work across all devices, and if this isn’t possible, it’s best not to include it at all.

 Because most mobile users are on the move, they will appreciate the ultimate simplicity of your website’s interface.
 Users will enjoy their experience far more if they don’t have to continually take another action to get where they want.
 Keep URLs short, allow permanent sign-ins, reduce scrolling, and make sure forms ask for the least possible amount of data.